-4 - 9 Higher Tier1 - 5 Foundation Tier
+4 - 9 Higher Tier 1 - 5 Foundation Tier

-There are three components

-Assessment Objective 1: Use and apply standard techniques;

-Assessment Objective 2: Reason, interpret and communicate mathematically; Assessment Objective 3: Solve problems within mathematics in other contexts.
+There are three components Assessment Objective 1: Use and apply standard techniques; Assessment Objective 2: Reason, interpret and communicate mathematically; Assessment Objective 3: Solve problems within mathematics in other contexts.

-The programme of study includes work on Number;
+The programme of study includes work on Number; Algebra; Ratio, proportion and rates of change; Geometry and measures; Probability and statistics.

-Algebra;

-Ratio, proportion and rates of change;

-Geometry and measures;

-Probability and statistics.

-All the assessment is by means of three written papers, taken at the end of Year 11 (two of which are calculator papers), each worth 33% and each 1 hour and 30 minutes long.
+All the assessment is by means of three written papers, taken at the end of Year 11 (one non-calculator, two calculator), each worth 33% and each 1 hour and 30 minutes long.
 Each of the papers is designed to cover all components of the course.

-Candidates who are successful at Higher Tier are likely to be able to continue their studies at A Level - while recognising that the step up to A Level from GCSE is significant and not one to be embarked upon lightly.
-The acquisition of a good grade at GCSE is vital for many lines of further study, including many not necessarily connected with the subject.
+Students who wish to study Mathematics at A Level will need to be successful at Higher Tier GCSE and may also consider choosing the Further Maths & Statistics option at GCSE (although this is not essential).
+The acquisition of a good Mathematics grade at GCSE is also vital for many lines of further study, including many not directly connected with the subject.

-Cambined Science Exam Board EDEXCEL Combined Science Syllabus Number 1SCO
+Combined Science Exam Board EDEXCEL Combined Science Syllabus Number 1SCO